AKSW/RDFUnit/README.md

 RDFUnit supports the following types of schemas

 1. **OWL** (using CWA): We pick the most commons OWL axioms as well as schema.org. (see [[1]](https://github.com/AKSW/RDFUnit/labels/OWL),[[2]](https://github.com/AKSW/RDFUnit/issues/20) for details
-1. **SHACL**: SHACL is still in progress but we support [the most stable parts of the language](https://github.com/AKSW/RDFUnit/labels/SHACL).
-Whatever constructs we support can also run on SPARQL Endpoints (SHACL does not support SPARQL endpoints by design)
+1. **SHACL**: Full SHACL is almost available except from [a few SHACL constructs](https://github.com/AKSW/RDFUnit/issues/62).
+Whatever constructs we support can also run directly on SPARQL Endpoints
 1. IBM **Resource Shapes**: The progress is tracked [here](https://github.com/AKSW/RDFUnit/issues/23) bus as soon as SHACL becomes stable we will drop support for RS
 1. **DSP** (Dublin Core Set Profiles): The progress is tracked [here](https://github.com/AKSW/RDFUnit/issues/22) bus as soon as SHACL becomes stable we will drop support for RS